guidefari/here_hugo/content/posts/Opening-Set.md

 The music is usually the chill, lower tempo variation of whatever the event is.
 Easy going, intimate vibes, before the place is too packed.
 A lot of the music I listen to also fits right into opening sets.
 Mood setting music.

 ## Experiencing Opening Sets as a patron
 I also enjoy being on the other side, watch how other DJ's open a party.
-Feel G recently did a killer opening set for a [Headspace](https://www.mixcloud.com/HeadspaceZimbabwe/) party a few weeks ago, and he had one of the longest set times 😉
+Feel G recently did a killer opening set for a [Headspace](https://www.mixcloud.com/HeadspaceZimbabwe/) party a few weeks ago, and he played for at least 30 minutes to an hour more than the other DJ's :)

 ## I'm DJ'ing again
 - Recorded a practice session this weekend, lots of fun.
 Preview of the sounds coming, dub techno, ambient, minimal, dub techno - kicked back sounds.